benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 Facts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject.

-So, how do I gain the experience to know what is worth

-Learn paradigms and principles.
-If you know what to do, you will be able to find the tools to do it.

 Its a bit like cooking - the cookbooks for the peasants give recipes.
 The ones for the chefs give mechanics and techniques.
 So learn pointers, functional programming, asynchronous operations and few more important paradigms, learn how to keep a code base tidy and organized and just ignore the foam on the water that is the hot new tech.

-focus on theory, and bolster that by building things.
 Constantly.
 If there's one lesson I could hope to impart to any budding developer, it's to never stop building.
 Learn a bit about genetic algorithms - then implement a simple one.
 Learn a little Ruby, then build something with it.
 This will teach you a lot of what you need to know - fill in the gaps with Google.
 Focus on building good abstractions, and you'll be fine wherever you go.

+Learn paradigms and principles.
+If you know what to do, you will be able to find the tools to do it.
 Focus on theory and putting it into practice by building stuff.
 Build Read up on various design patterns. read up on architecture and methodologies.
 Realize that no-architecture is frequently chosen due to ignorance ('pragmatism').
 Learn OOP, FP, logic, prototype and rule based programming principles.
 Learn parallel programming, learn concurrency, [learn synchronous vs asynchronous invocation and message passing patterns]({% post_url 2014-05-02-invocation-matters %}).
 Learn how to decouple functionality, learn single responsibility principles, learn open/closed principles, learn DRY (don't repeat yourself), also learn the tradeoffs, costs, benefits and efficiencies of these things.
 Learn when and when not to use frameworks and libraries.
 Don't just blindly use framework when you could possibly roll your own solution with minimal code resulting in a far simpler system (this is particularly important when using only 1% of the functionality of that library).